opfp/o_trig/README.md

 while not terrible, does leave some speed to be desired.

-In order to achieve constant search time, the lookup table must be configured such that the index of the result is deducable from the input value.
-This could be acheived by changing the table generation to ensure even spacing between x values.
+In order to achieve constant search time, the lookup table must be configured such that the index of the result is deducible from the input value.
+This could be achieved by changing the table generation to ensure even spacing between x values.
 However, new lookup tables would be required to gain the same advantage in inverse-function lookups, which would double memory overhead.